 Blocks many common trackers and harmful scripts and reduces the ability of third parties to collect data about your browsing behavior

-Firefox warns you when a login form is not secure and your information could be stolen.
+Firefox issues an insecure password warning when a web page's login form is not secure and your information could be stolen.

 Firefox Accounts blocks sign in attempts if it detects unusual activity.
 Learn how to unblock your account.

-The Site Information panel in Firefox tells you about connection security, identity and any special website permissions.
+The Site Information panel in Firefox tells you about a website's connection security and identity.
 Learn more.

 Firefox Monitor empowers users to fight against data breaches by alerting users when they visit a previously breached website.